Big Data Requires Big Skills

 Big data and the role of women in the developing world...

-USF Analytics students learn how "Moneyball" math can help Silicon Valley companies...
+USF Analytics students learn how "Moneyball" math helps Silicon Valley companies...

 McLaren Center, Room 250